Raj-Manghani/kubernetes-ansible-vmware/ubuntu-2404/UBUNTU-2204-TEMPLATE.md

 sudo reboot
 ```
 ##  Prepare VM to Become VMware Template
-Clean the VM and reset the OS with `cloud-init`.
-These steps will ensure unique machines are created from template.
+Clean the VM and, reset the OS with `cloud-init clean`.

 ### Step 1: Clean Logs
 ```bash